Back

 Digital Services:

-• A $4.5 million contract to support customer loyalty efforts for an international hotel company.
+• $4.5 million contract to support customer loyalty efforts for an international hotel company.

 • Four contracts with a combined value of $4.1 million to provide public relations support for an international food processing company.

-• A $3.1 million contract to support customer loyalty efforts for an international retailer.
+• $3.1 million contract to support customer loyalty efforts for an international retailer.

 Energy Markets: